jardondaful/CS111-hw0/README.md

 # A Kernel Seedling

-This kernel module shows the current number of processes that are Executening.
+This kernel module shows the current number of processes that are executing.

 ## Building